Battle of Gettysburg

-Elements of the two armies initially collided at Gettysburg on July 1, 1863, as Lee urgently concentrated his forces there, his objective being to engage the Union army and destroy it.
-Low ridges to the northwest of town were defended initially by a Union cavalry division under Brigadier General John Buford, and soon reinforced with two corps of Union infantry.
-However, two large Confederate corps assaulted them from the northwest and north, collapsing the hastily developed Union lines, sending the defenders retreating through the streets of the town to the hills just to the south.
-On the second day of battle, most of both armies had assembled.
-The Union line was laid out in a defensive formation resembling a fishhook.
-In the late afternoon of July 2, Lee launched a heavy assault on the Union left flank, and fierce fighting raged at Little Round Top, the Wheatfield, Devil's Den, and the Peach Orchard.
-On the Union right, Confederate demonstrations escalated into full-scale assaults on Culp's Hill and Cemetery Hill.
-All across the battlefield, despite significant losses, the Union defenders held their lines.
+On July 1, 1863, as Lee's forces moved on Gettysburg in the hopes of destroying the Union army, the two armies encountered each other, and the battle commenced.
+Low ridges to the northwest of Gettysburg were initially defended by a Union cavalry division under Brigadier General John Buford, soon reinforced by two corps of Union infantry.
+Two large Confederate corps assaulted them from the northwest and north, however, collapsing the hastily developed Union lines, leading them to retreat through the streets of Gettysburg to the hills just south of the city.
+On the second day of battle, on July 2, the Union line was laid out in a defensive formation resembling a fishhook.
+In the late afternoon, Lee launched a heavy assault on the Union's left flank, leading to fierce fighting at Little Round Top, the Wheatfield, Devil's Den, and the Peach Orchard.
+On the Union's right flank, Confederate demonstrations escalated into full-scale assaults on Culp's Hill and Cemetery Hill.
+Despite incurring significant losses, Union forces held their lines.

-On the third day of battle, fighting resumed on Culp's Hill, and cavalry battles raged to the east and south, but the main event was a dramatic infantry assault by around 12,000 Confederates against the center of the Union line on Cemetery Ridge, known as Pickett's Charge.
-The charge was repelled by Union rifle and artillery fire, at great loss to the Confederate army.
-Lee led his army on a torturous retreat back to Virginia.
-Between 46,000 and 51,000 soldiers from both armies were casualties in the three-day battle, the most costly in US history.
-On November 19, President Lincoln used the dedication ceremony for the Gettysburg National Cemetery to honor the fallen Union soldiers and redefine the purpose of the war in his historic Gettysburg Address.
+On the third day of battle, July 3, fighting resumed on Culp's Hill, and cavalry battles raged to the east and south of Gettysburg.
+Pickett's Charge featured the main engagement, a Confederate infantry assault of approximately 12,000 Confederates troops, who attacked the center of the Union line at Cemetery Ridge, which was repelled by Union rifle and artillery fire, leading to great Confederate losses.
+The following day, on the Fourth of July, Lee led his Confederate troops on the torturous retreat from the North.
+Between 46,000 and 51,000 soldiers from both armies were casualties in the three-day Battle of Gettysburg, the most in any battle in American history.

+On November 19, Lincoln traveled to Gettysburg, where he spoke at a ceremony dedicating the Gettysburg National Cemetery, which honored the fallen Union soldiers and redefined the purpose of the Civil War in his famed Gettysburg Address, a 271-word speech that has endured as one of the most famous in American history.